jochenalt/Lisbeth/docs/source/imu.rst

 Mounting the IMU
 ----------------

-The Microstrain IMU is bundled with the low-cost magnetometer LIS3DM, since the yaw angle is almost negleactable for a quadruped.
-Anyhow, I did not want that drift on the z-axis, and printed piggy packing part that holds both devices:
+The Microstrain IMU is bundled with the low-cost magnetometer LIS3DM.
+The yaw angle is not really relevant for a quadruped, almost neglectable actually.
+Anyhow, I found the drift in the z-axis annoying, so I added the magnetometer and printed a holder that clamps it on to of the IMU.

 .. image:: /images/IMU_Holder.png
 	:width: 300